CAMB-DSbD/attestablelauncher/README.md

 the program's result and  memory wipe.

 </br>
-In our deployment, the attestable can be regarded as a hardware realisation of a PET (Privacy Enhancing Technology)  that a cloud provider offers as Multiparty Secure Private Computation as a service (MPSPC-as-a-service).
+In our deployment, the attestable can be regarded as a hardware realisation of a PET (Privacy Enhancing Technology)  that a cloud provider offers as a Secure Private Computation as a service (SPCas).
  PETs technologies have been the subject of research for decades.
 The novelty is that their relevance to the economy has now caught the attention of governments.
 See